EdiNation/OpenEDI-Specification/README.md

 *Example of EDI situational rules*

 ### Additional grouping of EDI Loops or EDI Segments
-Usually segments are grouped in loops, where each segment must have a distinct position within the loop, and the first segment in a loop is known as "trigger segment", is mandatory, and can only repeat once.
+Usually, segments are grouped in loops, where each segment must have a distinct position within the loop, and the first segment in a loop, known as "trigger segment", is mandatory and can only repeat once.
 A repetition of the trigger segment means that the whole loop is being repeated.

 OpenEDI fits multiple B2B and Healthcare formats and thus needs to cater for the following extra adjustments:
 - Segments or loops that can appear in the same position (X12 HIPAA).
-- Multiple segments or loops are allowed in the same position, but only one of the them can be present (HL7).
+- Multiple segments or loops are allowed in the same position, but only one of them can be present (HL7).
-- Multiple segments can be grouped together in a sequence very much like in EDI Loops, however, the first segment is not mandatory (HL7).
+- Multiple segments can be grouped together in a sequence, very much like in EDI Loops; however, the first segment is not mandatory (HL7).

 These additional types of grouping are defined as Schema objects with the following extension property:

 - `x-edination-group-type` which can take the following values:
   - `anyOf` for segments or loops that can appear in the same position, in any order
-  - `oneOf` for segments or loops that can appear in the same position, however, only one of them must be present
+  - `oneOf` for segments or loops that can appear in the same position; however, only one of them must be present
   - `seqOf` for segments that can appear in order, however, can't be represented as EDI Loops because the first segment is optional

 ![Example of EDI segments in the same position](https://support.edifabric.com/hc/article_attachments/4404421585169/edination-all.png)